Best Online Master’s Degrees in: Economics

 Editor’s Picks: Online Schools for Economics

 The award for the best online master’s degree in economics for value was given to the University of North Dakota.
 U.S. News & World Report ranked the school among the top 100 public schools in the country.
-In addition, according to Payscale.com’s 2012 Return on Investment Rankings, graduates of UND can expect an average ROI of 8.2% with financial aid factored in to the equation.
+In addition, according to Payscale.com, graduates of UND can expect an average ROI of 8.2% with financial aid factored in to the equation.
 For this reason, UND was awarded the top spot for value.

 The University of North Dakota was selected as the best online master’s degree in economics for flexibility.
 Students enrolled with UND online will receive the same quality education as their on-campus counterparts.
 In fact, they can participate in live web lectures and discussions just as if they were sitting in the physical classroom, but without having to commute to campus.
 In addition, students can access the online classroom to review materials, complete assignments, or participate in discussion boards at any time that is convenient for them.
 This curriculum is designed for the educational needs of working adults who are trying to balance their professional and family responsibilities.
 With this in mind, the University of North Dakota was chosen as the top school in this category.

 The best online master’s degree in economics for financial support is Georgia Southern University.
 This public university located in Statesboro boasts reasonable tuition rates and a solid track record of awarding strong financial aid packages.
-Figures from the National Center for Education Statistics report that 90% of incoming students in 2010 received some form of financial aid.
+Figures from the National Center for Education Statistics report that 90% of incoming students received some form of financial aid.
 In addition, 79% of students received grant or scholarship aid as part of these award packages.
 Approximately 55% of students applying for assistance took advantage of federal loan programs as well.
-As of 2009, the student loan default rate remained low at 4.8%, an indication of manageable repayment options for most graduates of GSU.
+The student loan default rate remained low at 4.8%, an indication of manageable repayment options for most graduates of GSU.

 The University of North Dakota was awarded the title of best online master’s degree in economics for technology support.
 U.S. News & World Report ranked the school’s online graduate business programs, including economics, among the top 40 schools for student services and technology.
 Online students have access to the virtual classroom from Apple, PC, Unix, or Linux computers.
 In addition, the school has developed capability for many tablet computers and mobile devices, offering students additional flexibility.
 Should students run into any problems, technical support staff is available 24 hours a day, seven days a week.
 With all this considered, the University of North Dakota took the top spot in for technology support.